 Nestled on the beautiful southern coast of rural Oregon in Coos Bay and within the scenic wine country of the northern Rogue Valley in Roseburg, Bob Belloni Ranch operates as a private non-profit organization providing residential treatment and community based services for dependent and delinquent adolescents.

 Bob Belloni Ranch, Inc. provides community-based independent living skill development services to older adolescents involved with the Oregon Department of Human Services foster care systems in Coos, Curry, and Douglas Counties.
-Youth remain with their foster families and attend public school in their communities while preparing for adulthood through with the optimistic guidance, training, and opportunity that Bob Belloni Ranch can provide.
+Youth remain with their foster families and attend school in their communities while preparing for adulthood through optimistic guidance, training, and opportunity that Bob Belloni Ranch provides.

 Our teens come from a variety of backgrounds and home situations, and each has unique needs and issues.
 Youth are placed by county and state agencies by court order and come to Bob Belloni Ranch in some stage of crisis, drug addiction, oppositional defiance, dependent for care, and most are behind in school.
 Our team of resident counselors, therapist, teachers, and community partners collaborates to help the boys and girls address their unique issues.
 During the entire process, we also work with the children’s families toward restoration as the State of Oregon allows.
 As our children and their families identify and change negative behaviors, they are able to overcome past failures and embrace a hopeful future.